-Consultants will have improve their own writing and public speaking and earn certification as tutors from the College Reading and Learning Association.
-Graduate consultants can add tutoring across the disciplines in writing and speaking to their curriculum vitae; undergraduate interns can to add an internship and certified skills in tutoring and superior communication to their resumes.
+Consultants will earn certification as tutors from the College Reading and Learning Association.
+Graduate consultants can add tutoring across the disciplines in writing and speaking to their curriculum vitae; undergraduate interns can add an internship and certified skills in tutoring and superior communication to their resumes.

 If you think this position suits you, we urge you to apply.
 For the application form, and more details, visit: Apply for a Writing and Speaking Consultant Position.